 Green Labs Fund

-Making an Positive Environmental Impact on the Okanagan Campus
+Making a positive environmental impact on the Okanagan Campus

 All UBC staff, faculty and students are eligible to apply.

-- Strengthen sustainability at UBC through reduction of environmental impacts resulting from research activities.
+- Strengthen sustainability at UBC through the reduction of environmental impacts of research activities

 Previous Okanagan recipients: